 In the beautiful Blue Mountains west of Sydney the gorgeous 'Nooroo' will be open to the public from this weekend until May

-Nooroo was built and planted in 1880 by William Hay and original plantings include English oaks, chestnuts, ash and cedars which are underplanted with thousands of bulbs.
+Nooroo was built and planted in 1880 by William Hay and original plantings include English oaks, chestnuts, ash and cedars which are underplanted with

 The property was owned by the Valder family from 1917 to 1992 at which time, Anthony and Lorraine Barrett bought the property.

 Since 1992, the Barretts have maintained the existing formal garden and have also undertaken extensive work to create a number of new garden rooms.

 Famous for its wisteria collection, Nooroo also has many rare maples which are at their autumn colour peak right now.